Medical Engineering Applications for Healthcare - MSc

 Essential requirements

-Applicants need to hold at least a Second Class Honours degree or equivalent in an engineering, technical, life sciences, medicine or medical aligned qualification. | ||
+Applicants will normally be expected to have a 2:2 honours degree, or equivalent, in an engineering, technical, life sciences, medicine or medical aligned qualification.

-Applicants without standard entry qualifications if can demonstrate and provide evidence of the necessary knowledge and skills and experience (of minimum three years) to successfully complete the course will also be considered. |
+Applicants without standard entry qualifications who can demonstrate and provide evidence of the necessary knowledge and skills and experience (minimum three years) to successfully complete the course will also be considered.

 If you have a qualification that is not listed, please contact us.